Showing posts with label South-Dakota. Show all posts

 Mammoth Hotspring

-'It had snowed and most of the southern routes in the park were close.
+'It had snowed and most of the southern routes in the park were closed.
 My friend accidentally drove our car into an unpaved, wet mountain trail hardly wide enough for a car.
 I was pukish, dazed, scared out of my wits.
-My anxious stare fixed itself straight ahead, hoping against hope that the bad stretch would end and the road would widen but to my utter dismay, the road kept getting steeper, narrower and wetter.
+My anxious stare fixed itself straight ahead, hoping against hope that the bad stretch would end and the road would widen but to my utter dismay, the road kept getting steeper, narrower, and wetter.
 I found my pulse racing as the trail reached a sudden dead end.
-A snow track meant for snow mobile lay ahead of us with a big warning sign, 'do not loiter, wild animals around'.
-A black bear instantly paid a visit to my already terrified thoughts and before I could voice it aloud, I noticed my friend attempting to take a three point turn.
+A snow track meant for snowmobiles lay ahead of us with a big warning sign, 'Do not loiter, wild animals around'.
+A black bear instantly paid a visit to my already terrified thoughts and before I could voice it aloud, I noticed my friend attempting to take a three-point turn.
 'Jeez, is he out of his mind?
-Theres not enough room?, horrified, I blurted out, 'STOP!!
-I want to walk back'.
+There's not enough room?, horrified, I blurted out, 'STOP!!
+I want to walk back.
 I was late by seconds, he had already made the move.
-Stupefied, I surveyed the mountain on one side and the deep canyon on the other while my nervous hands clutched on to his jacket, my eyes wide open and the last breath stuck in my throat.
+Stupefied, I surveyed the mountain on one side and the deep canyon on the other while my nervous hands clutched onto his jacket, my eyes wide open and my last breath stuck in my throat.
 A teeny weeny mistake and we might never be found.
 There was a slight skid on the snowy sludge and I went blank.
-Surprisingly, my friend remained calm, and composed.
+Surprisingly, my friend remained calm and composed.
 He seemed to be in absolute control of the car, he had no choice but to be and I am grateful he was.
 I was a nervous wreck :P The next many minutes were one of the longest and scariest in my life.
 Miraculously, his remarkable display of sangfroid brought us back to safe ground.'

 One of my favorite places on earth is Yellowstone National Park.
-Seated on the yellowstone caldera, the largest active super volcano of North America, it is the first national park in USA and one of the first in the world.
+Seated on the Yellowstone caldera, the largest active supervolcano of North America, it is the first national park in the USA and one of the first in the world.
 It had been a silly wish of mine to enter the park through all its five gates.
 I could manage three gates in three seasons so far.
-My first visit to the park was in late February when only the North gate through Gardiner, Montana is open.
+My first visit to the park was in late February when only the North gate through Gardiner, Montana is kept open.

-We traveled by road from Fargo, North Dakota, via Theodore Roosevelt National Park, Medora, North Dakota and Billings, Montana and returned via Mount Rushmore and the Badlands National Park, South Dakota.
-It was a 17 hrs drive from Fargo to Gardiner including the breaks at Billings and Theodore National park.
-Of the five day vacation, we stayed three days in Gardiner and one day in Rapid City, South Dakota on our way back.
+We traveled by road from Fargo, North Dakota, via Theodore Roosevelt National Park, Medora, North Dakota, and Billings, Montana, and returned via Mount Rushmore and the Badlands National Park, South Dakota.
+It was a 17-hour drive from Fargo to Gardiner including the breaks at Billings and Theodore National Park.
+Of the five-day vacation, we stayed three days in Gardiner and one day in Rapid City, South Dakota on our way back.

 The Majestic Rockies